mucommander/mucommander/readme.txt

 New features:
 - Added native support for 7z archives.
 - Added a keyboard shortcuts editor.
+Originally contributed by Johann Schmitz and improved by Arik Hadas.
 - Added a command bar editor.
 - Added a debug console that shows the last log messages.